bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

      * [new branch]      master     -> origin/master
     git "checkout" "master"

-You can test both on your own Mac and see what you have to do to make the tool you use  work with the `git checkout COMMITHASH` case.
+You can test both on your own machine and see what you have to do to make the tool you use  work with the `git checkout COMMITHASH` case.

 ## Version number management